adhesivecheese/fenix-bot-framework/README.md

 ## TODO

 - [ ] Expand documentation - The code is fairly well documented, but additional external documentation would be helpful
-- [ ] Enable the ability to stream Wiki Pages
 - [ ] Simplify passing params to streams
-- [ ] A special stream for monitoring a bot's inbox
 - [ ] Your idea?

 ## Contributing